BP: 1998 to 2009

-2010 to present
+2010 to 2020

 In January 2010, Carl-Henric Svanberg became chairman of BP board of directors.

 On 20 April 2010, the Deepwater Horizon oil spill, a major industrial accident, happened.
 Consequently, Bob Dudley replaced Tony Hayward as the company's CEO, serving from October 2010 to February 2020.
 BP announced a divestment program to sell about $38 billion worth of non-core assets to compensate its liabilities related to the accident.
 In July 2010, BP sold its natural gas activities in Alberta and British Columbia, Canada, to Apache Corporation.
 It sold its stake in the Petroperijá and Boquerón fields in Venezuela and in the Lan Tay and Lan Do fields, the Nam Con Son pipeline and terminal, and the Phu My 3 power plant in Vietnam to TNK-BP, forecourts and supply businesses in Namibia, Botswana, Zambia, Tanzania and Malawi to Puma Energy, the Wytch Farm onshore oilfield in Dorset and a package of North Sea gas assets to Perenco, natural-gas liquids business in Canada to Plains All American Pipeline LP, natural gas assets in Kansas to Linn Energy, Carson Refinery in Southern California and its ARCO retail network to Tesoro, Sunray and Hemphill gas processing plants in Texas, together with their associated gas gathering system, to Eagle Rock Energy Partners, the Texas City Refinery and associated assets to Marathon Petroleum, the Gulf of Mexico located Marlin, Dorado, King, Horn Mountain, and Holstein fields as also its stake in non-operated Diana Hoover and Ram Powell fields to Plains Exploration & Production, non-operating stake in the Draugen oil field to Norske Shell, and the UK's liquefied petroleum gas distribution business to DCC.
 In November 2012, the U.S. Government temporarily banned BP from bidding any new federal contracts.
 The ban was conditionally lifted in March 2014.

 In February 2011, BP formed a partnership with Reliance Industries, taking a 30% stake in a new Indian joint-venture for an initial payment of $7.2 billion.
 In September 2012, BP sold its subsidiary BP Chemicals (Malaysia) Sdn.
 Bhd., an operator of the Kuantan purified terephthalic acid (PTA) plant in Malaysia, to Reliance Industries for $230 million.
 In October 2012, BP sold its stake in TNK-BP to Rosneft for $12.3 billion in cash and 18.5% of Rosneft's stock.
 The deal was completed on 21 March 2013.
 In 2012, BP acquired an acreage in the Utica Shale but these developments plans were cancelled in 2014.

 In 2011–2015, BP cut down its alternative energy business.
 The company announced its departure from the solar energy market in December 2011 by closing its solar power business, BP Solar.
 In 2012, BP shut down the BP Biofuels Highlands project which was developed since 2008 to make cellulosic ethanol from emerging energy crops like switchgrass and from biomass.
 In 2015, BP decided to exit from other lignocellulosic ethanol businesses.
 It sold its stake in Vivergo to Associated British Foods.
 BP and DuPont also mothballed their joint biobutanol pilot plant in Saltend.